jonlabelle/SublimeJsPrettier/.github/ISSUE_TEMPLATE.md

 ### Explain the issue

-*A story of the issue with as much detail as possible...*
+Provide a story of the issue with as much detail as possible...

 ### Prettier version